ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 To enable VMs on the Organization virtual data center Network to reach an external network, you must configure a SNAT (Source Network Address Translation) rule and firewall policy to allow the VM traffic outbound.
 To allow inbound traffic from an external network, you must configure a DNAT (Destination Network Address Translation) rule and firewall policy.

-Before creating our Firewall and NAT Rules, we should capture some information that will be used in subsequent steps.
+Before creating the firewall and NAT Rules, capture the information that is necessary for subsequent steps.

 1. From the tenant portal, click **Data Centers**.
 2. On the main page, under **Virtual Data Center**, click the virtual data center for that edge gateway.
 3. In the left pane under **Networking**, click **Edges**.
 4. Under Configuration, select **Gateway Interfaces**.
 Copy the values in the table for the tenant external and the Service networks.
 With the tenant external addresses, we can route to the external network, and with the service network addresses, we can route to the IBM private network.
-5. From the {{site.data.keyword.vmwaresolutions_short}} Shared Resources page, copy the public IP addresses that were assigned to your virtual data center.
+5. Return to the {{site.data.keyword.vmwaresolutions_short}} console.
+From the {{site.data.keyword.vmwaresolutions_short}} Shared **Resources** page, copy the public IP addresses that were assigned to your virtual data center.

 ##### Create the Organization virtual data center network firewall rule to allow access to the external network
 {: #shared_vcd-ops-guide-create-vdc-network-rule-extnetwork}

-1. From the tenant portal, click the menu icon at the top of the page and then select **Data Centers**.
-2. On the main page, under **Virtual Data Center**, click the virtual data center for that edge gateway.
-3. In the left pane under **Networking**, click **Edges** and then **SERVICES**.
-4. On the Firewall tab, under Firewall Rules, click the plus sign **+**.
-5. Define the name, source, destination, any specific services, and action.
-  1. Provide a **Name**.
+From the virtual data center for that edge gateway, create the network firewall rule.
+For more information, see [Add an NSX Data Center for vSphere Edge Gateway Firewall Rule](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-97ADAF42-598B-44B2-80EF-8B215B743C78.html){:external}.

+**Notes**:
-  2. Provide the source.
-The source may be an IP address, a range of addresses or an object.
-In the **Source** column click the **+** in the upper-right corner of the cell when you hover your mouse in the field.
+* For **Source**, you can use an IP address, a range of addresses, or an object.
-  3. In the **Browse objects of Type:** dropdown, select **Org Vdc Networks**.
-Select the organization virtual data center network that you created as the Source.
+* In the **Browse objects of Type:** dropdown, select **Org Vdc Networks**.
+Select the organization virtual data center network that you created as the **Source** cell.
 Click the right arrow to move the organization virtual data center network into the **Filter** column.
-  4. Keep the remaining default settings.
+* Keep all remaining default selections.
-  5. Set the Action to **Accept**.
-  6. Click **KEEP**.
+* For **Action**, select **Accept**.

-   To define a source IP address or range, click the **IP** in the source cell and set the IP address or range to allow everything on that subnet.
+* To define a source IP address or range, click the **IP** in the **Source** cell and set the IP address or range to allow everything on that subnet.
 For example, ``192.168.100.2`` or ``192.168.100.0/24``.
 Destination and services are set to **Any** when you choose the defaults.
-6. Click **Save changes**.

 ##### Source NAT definitions to the external network
 {: #shared_vcd-ops-guide-source-nat-ext}

 A source NAT rule is necessary to allow traffic from the organization virtual data center network outbound to the internet.

-1. From the tenant portal, click the menu icon at the top of the page and then select **Data Centers**.
-2. On the main page, under **Virtual Data Center**, click the virtual data center for that edge gateway.
+From the virtual data center for that edge gateway, create NAT44 Rules.
+For more information, see [Add a SNAT or a DNAT Rule](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-1DE460AE-DCCC-4BC8-96AC-52D06A4AFDE3.html){:external}.

-3. In the left pane under **Networking**, click **Edges** and then **SERVICES**.
-4. From the edge gateway services pane, click the **NAT** tab.
+**Notes**:

-5. Under the **NAT44 Rules**, click **+ SNAT Rule**.
+Under the **NAT44 Rules**, click **SNAT Rule** and create the configuration using the following selections:
-  1. In the **Applied On:** dropdown, select the organization virtual data center external network.
+* For **Applied On**, select the organization virtual data center external network.
-  2. In the **Original Source IP/Range**, enter your organization virtual data center Gateway CIDR.
+* For **Original Source IP/Range**, enter your organization virtual data center Gateway CIDR.
-  3. In the **Translated Source IP/Range**, click the **SELECT** button.
-In the **Select IP Address** Network dropdown select the external network and choose one of the external network addresses that were assigned to your virtual data center.
+* For **Translated Source IP/Range**, click the **SELECT** button.
+Then, for **Select IP Address** Network, select the external network and choose one of the external network addresses that were assigned to your virtual data center.
-  4. (Optional) Enter a destination port.
+* Optionally, enter a destination port.
-  5. (Optional) Enter a description.
+* Optionally enter a description.
 A description can be useful to identify the SNAT rule at a later date.
-  6. Set to **Enabled**.
+* Set to **Enabled**.
-  7. (Optional) Enable logging.
-  8. Click **KEEP**.
-6. Click **Save changes**.
+* Optionally, enable logging.

-##### Create the Organization virtual data center network firewall rule to allow access to the {{site.data.keyword.cloud}} Services Network
+##### Create the Organization virtual data center network firewall rule to allow access to the IBM Cloud Services Network
 {: #shared_vcd-ops-guide-create-vdc-network-rule-ibm-services-network}

-1. From the tenant portal, click the menu icon at the top of the page and then select **Data Centers**.
-2. On the main page, under **Virtual Data Center**, click the virtual data center for that edge gateway.
-3. In the left pane under **Networking**, click **Edges** and then **SERVICES**.
-4. On the Firewall tab, under Firewall Rules, click the plus sign **+**.
-5. Define the name, source, destination, any specific services, and action.
-  1. Provide a **Name**.
+From the virtual data center for that edge gateway, create the network firewall rule.
+For more information, see [Add an NSX Data Center for vSphere Edge Gateway Firewall Rule](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-97ADAF42-598B-44B2-80EF-8B215B743C78.html){:external}.

+**Notes**:
-  2. The source may be an IP address, a range of addresses, or an object.
-In the **Source** column click the **+** in the upper-right corner of the cell when you hover your mouse in the field.
+* For **Source** you can use an IP address, a range of addresses, or an object.
-  3. In the **Browse objects of Type:** dropdown, select **Org Vdc Networks**.
-Select the organization virtual data center network created as the Source.
-Click the right arrow to move the organization virtual data center network into the right-hand filter column.
+* In the **Browse objects of Type:** dropdown, select **Org Vdc Networks**.
+Select the organization virtual data center network that you created as the **Source** cell.
+Click the right arrow to move the organization virtual data center network into the **Filter** column.
-  4. Click **KEEP**.
-  5. The destination may be an IP address, a range of addresses, or an object.
-In the **destination** column click the **+** in the upper-right corner of the cell when you hover your mouse in the field.
-  6. In the **Browse objects of Type:** dropdown, select **Gateway Interfaces**.
+* The destination may be an IP address, a range of addresses, or an object.
+In the **Destination** column click the **+** in the upper-right corner of the cell when you hover your mouse in the field.
+In the **Browse objects of Type:** dropdown, select **Gateway Interfaces**.
 Select the service network available to your virtual data center.
 Click the right arrow to move the service network into the right-hand filter column.
-  7. Set the **Action** to **Accept**.
-   - Click **KEEP**.
+* For **Action**, select **Accept**.

-   To define a destination IP address or range, click the **IP** in the destination cell and set the IP address or range to allow everything on that subnet.
+* To define a destination IP address or range, click the **IP** in the destination cell and set the IP address or range to allow everything on that subnet.
 For example, ``192.168.100.2`` or ``192.168.100.0/24``.
-6. Click **Save changes**.

 ##### Source NAT definitions to the IBM Service Network (Private)
 {: #shared_vcd-ops-guide-source-nat-int}

 A source NAT rule is necessary to allow traffic from the organization virtual data center network into the 	{{site.data.keyword.cloud_notm}} Service Network.
 This would be used to enable VM access to 	{{site.data.keyword.cloud_notm}} Services such as update servers, DNS servers, NTP servers, or to get to the {{site.data.keyword.cloud_notm}} Object Storage.

-1. From the tenant portal, click the menu icon at the top of the page and then select **Data Centers**.
-2. On the main page, under **Virtual Data Center**, click the virtual data center for that edge gateway.
-3. In the left pane under **Networking**, click **Edges** and then **SERVICES**.
-4. From the edge gateway services pane, click the **NAT** tab.
+From the virtual data center for that edge gateway, create the source NAT definitions to the IBM Service Network (Private).
+For more information, see [Add a SNAT or a DNAT Rule](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-1DE460AE-DCCC-4BC8-96AC-52D06A4AFDE3.html).

+**Notes**:

-5. Under the **NAT44 Rules**, click **+ SNAT Rule**.
+Under the **NAT44 Rules**, click **SNAT Rule** and create the configuration using the following selection:
-  1. In the **Applied On:** dropdown, select the service network.
+* For **Applied On**, select the service network.
-  2. In the **Original Source IP/Range**, enter your organization virtual data center Gateway CIDR.
+* For **Original Source IP/Range**, enter your organization virtual data center Gateway CIDR.
-  3. In the **Translated Source IP/Range**, click the **SELECT** button.
+* For **Translated Source IP/Range**, click the **SELECT** button.
 In the **Select IP Address** Network dropdown, select the service network and choose one of the service network addresses that were assigned to your virtual data center.
-  4. (Optional) Enter the destination IP addresses.
+* Optionally, enter the destination IP addresses.
-  5. (Optional) Enter the destination port.
+* Optionally, enter the destination port.
-  6. (Optional) Enter the description.
+* Optionally, enter the description.
 A description can be useful to identify the SNAT rule at a later date.
-  7. Set to **Enabled**.
+* Set to **Enabled**.
-  8. (Optional) Enable logging.
-  9. Click **KEEP**.
-6. Click **Save changes**.
+* Optionally, enable logging.

 Depending on the VM operating system and network configuration, and if the DHCP services have been enabled on the Edge, a simple test for internet connectivity is to log in to one of the VMs that are attached to the network for which the firewall and DNAT rules were defined and:
 * For a Windows VM, renew the DHCP lease.
 Open a command prompt and issue the `ipconfig /renew` command.